measles vaccine: AOK boss appeals to parents

 The head of the AOK Federal Association, Jürgen Graalmann, has made an appeal to parents, theirTo have children vaccinated against measles.
 As the news agency dpa reports, Graalmann told the "Rheinische Post": "When it comes to the lives of children who can not yet decide alone, we should also stop discussing and stick to what medicine and scienceteach.
 "The AOK boss further said that a disease that can cause serious damage and as a long-term result in adulthood can cause meningitis, should not be trivialized.

-worst measles wave since the introduction of th
+worst measles wave since the introduction of the compulsory registration

 Died infant was not vaccinated